-Smart home technology is becoming utilized more and more within homes, for a wide range of reasons.
-Whether just one device or an entire network, homeowners are taking advantage of its many extraordinary features and capabilities to protect their house, property, and loved ones.
+Smart home technology is being utilized more and more within homes, for various reasons.
+Whether just one device or an entire network, consumers are taking advantage of its many features and capabilities to protect their homes, property, and loved ones.

-From 'smart' security systems and speakers to lighting and TVs, linking these connected devices can improve a home’s productivity through enhanced efficiencies and greater convenience.
-Integrating smart home products and systems also provides invaluable peace of mind, too, since the management and monitoring of multiple devices is as easy as checking your smartphone.
+From smart security systems and speakers to lighting and TVs, linking these connected devices can improve a home’s productivity.
+Integrating smart home products and systems also provides invaluable peace of mind.

-For example, such interconnectivity enables users to adjust his or her thermostat, review surveillance camera footage, program indoor and outdoor lights, and more, all without having to leave their workplace—or even their kitchen table.
-This saves money on utility bills, too.
+Such interconnectivity enables users to remotely manage and monitor thermostats, review surveillance camera footage, program indoor and outdoor lights, and more, all without having to leave their workplace—or even their kitchen table.
+This also saves money on utility bills.

 2. Remote Monitoring

-Smart home can be managed from any place, at any time, if connected to a smartphone, desktop computer, or tablet.
-Remote monitoring enables users to check in on various aspects of their home and property, in real time.
 It's hard to fully quantify just what that level of security means to users.
-The true comfort derived from knowing their property and loved ones are safe from such threats as burglars and vandals to fire and carbon monoxide is, well, invaluable.
+The true comfort derived from knowing their property and loved ones are safe from threats—such as burglars and vandals, to fire and carbon monoxide—is invaluable.

 Another amazing feature of smart home technology is its customization capabilities.

-Another amazing feature of smart home technology is its customization capabilities.
-Depending on the device, smart products can adjust to match the preferences or needs of a specific user.
+Depending on the device, smart products can adjust to match a specific user’s customized preferences or needs.

 4. Increased Safety

-Certain smart devices, specifically alarm systems, heighten the security measures safeguarding homes and/or property.
-Through the interconnectivity of smart home technology, and consequential, real-time surveillance and monitoring, homeowners can know exactly what’s happening, and receive alerts at a moment's notice, about any questionable occurrences.
+Through the interconnectivity of smart home technology, and real-time surveillance and monitoring, homeowners can know exactly what’s happening, and receive real-time alerts on any questionable occurrences.